pisan343/factorial/README.md

 - `factorialtest.cpp`: Test functions to test factorial

 - `main.cpp`: A generic main file to call testAll() to run all tests

+- `output.txt`: Output from `./simple.compile.sh > output.txt 2>&1`
+showing how the program is compiled and run

 - `simplecompile.sh`: Unix bash script file to compile, run clang-tidy as well as other programs and then delete the executable.
 Can be